soccer movies

 “The Extraordinary Story of the New York Cosmos” is about a pivotal era when soccer briefly seized America’s spotlight.
 This documentary explores the rise and fall of the North American Soccer League franchise, the New York Cosmos, during the 1970s.

-By using archival footage, vintage photographs, and personal anecdotes from former players and businessmen, the film follows a team led by Brazilian soccer legend Pele.
-Founded by non-sports enthusiasts, the Cosmos experienced a meteoric sensation only to be derailed by the league’s ambitious expansion.
+The film uses archival footage, vintage photographs, and personal anecdotes from former players and businessmen to follow a team led by Brazilian soccer legend Pelé.
+Founded by non-sports enthusiasts, the Cosmos experienced a meteoric rise only to be derailed by the league’s ambitious expansion.

 Summary

-To summarize, watching soccer movies is not as fun as actually playing soccer, it can be a great way for any soccer player to learn more about the game, while having fun and being entertained at the same time.
+To summarize, watching soccer movies is not as fun as playing soccer, but it can be a great way for any soccer player to learn more about the game while having fun and being entertained.
 In this blog, I covered the best soccer movies to watch right now available on different streaming services.

 Frequently Asked Questions